INTERVIEWQuestions & Answers

 – With Sungazing you have to start with 10 seconds on the first day, then 10 seconds more on the second day, etc. until you reach 45 minutes.

 – With Phosphenism the maximum observation time of the sun is 2 to 4 seconds.
 In addition, we practice mostly with sunrises and sunsets.

 The difference in exposure time between Sungazing and Phosphenism is therefore a factor of 660 if we take the maximum duration of 3 seconds, or 1350, if one takes the minimum one of 2 seconds that we recommend while preserving you from any risk to your eyesight.

 Dr. LEFEBURE’s work on the influence of the sun on the eye and the brain has shown that the eye very quickly blocks the light energy that rushes into the brain.
-There is therefore absolutely no point in staring at the sun for too long.
-(See “Phosphenic Mixing applied to Education” : The law of All or Nothing).
+There is therefore absolutely no point in staring at the sun for too long. (in “Phosphenic Mixing applied to Education, the Law of All or Nothing”).